-Contributions - Covered University employees were required by PERS to contribute 5.0% of their annual compensation during fiscal year 2005 and 3.0% in fiscal year 2004.
+Contributions - Covered University employees were required by PERS to contribute 5.0% of their annual compensation during fiscal year 2006 and 2005.
 The State contributes the remaining amounts necessary to pay benefits when due.
 The State contribution is based upon annual actuarially determined percentages of total compensation of all active members.
 The State's annual contribution approximates the actuarially determined pension cost for the year.